element-hq/element-android/docs/notifications.md

 `To read events, the intended flow of operation is for clients to first call the /sync API without a since parameter.
 This returns the most recent message events for each room, as well as the state of the room at the start of the returned timeline. `

 The client need to call the `sync`API periodically in order to get incremental updates of the server state (new messages).
-This mechanism is known as **HTTP long pooling**.
+This mechanism is known as **HTTP long Polling**.

-Using the **HTTP Long pooling** mechanism  a client polls a server requesting new information.
+Using the **HTTP Long Polling** mechanism  a client polls a server requesting new information.
 The server *holds the request open until new data is available*.
 Once available, the server responds and sends the new information.
 When the client receives the new information, it immediately sends another request, and the operation is repeated.
 This effectively emulates a server push feature.

-The HTTP long pooling can be fine tuned in the **SDK** using two parameters:
+The HTTP long Polling can be fine tuned in the **SDK** using two parameters:
 * timout (Sync request timeout)
 * delay (Delay between each sync)